 in association and sponsorship by Satyam Ispat, Bandardewa and assisted by R.K.

-Mission Hospital, Itanagar conducted a free medical health check-
+Mission Hospital, Itanagar conducted a free medical health check-up camp today at

 A medical team consisting of thirteen persons including six doctors from R.K.
 Mission